Video shows struggle that preceded restrained teen's death

 The release of the clips followed Sedgwick County District Attorney Marc Bennett’s announcement Tuesday that the state’s “stand-your-ground” law prevented him from pressing charges because staff members were protecting themselves.
 He also said he struggled with whether an involuntary manslaughter charge was justified, but concluded it was not.

 Sedgwick County’s webpage crashed after the video was posted, making it temporarily inaccessible.
-But The Wichita Eagle posted screenshots of the encounter and several Wichita area television stations posted clips of some of the approximately two hours of footage, which didn’t include audio.
+But it was back up by late Saturday afternoon.
+The hours of footage didn’t include audio.

 One video shows several officers carrying Lofton into the Sedgwick County Juvenile Intake and Assessment Center while restrained in something called the WRAP, a device comprised of a locking shoulder harness, leg restraints and ankle straps.
 The sheriff’s office describes it as a way to restrain a person who is “out of control” so that they don’t hurt themselves or others.